-- Devolution of adult skills budget - The requirements of the funding system for 16 -19 year old students in respect of Maths and English - Demographics of 16-18 year olds - Trends in the numbers of students (particularly 16 -19 year olds) seeking to study at College, as opposed to other routes such as remaining at secondary school - Changes in 16-18 national funding rates - The move towards T levels and the removal of existing L3 and below qualifications - The introduction of more flexible lifelong learning opportunities for adults at L3, L4 and L5.
+- Devolution of adult skills budget and reductions in this non ring-fenced grant - The requirements of the funding system for 16 -19 year old students in respect of Maths and English - Demographics of 16-18 year olds - Trends in the numbers of students (particularly 16 -19 year olds) seeking to study at College, as opposed to other routes such as remaining at secondary school - Changes in 16-18 national funding rates - The move towards T levels and the removal of existing L3 and below qualifications - The introduction of more flexible lifelong learning opportunities for adults at L3, L4 and L5. - The government's educational policy drive to develop Higher Technical Qualification (HTQ) at L4 & L5.